suardi26/Java-Basic/Looping Array (For Each)/README.md

       for (dataType variable : array)
       {
             statements using variable;
       }

 ```
-- <samp>For more details, please open Main.java in repositories suardi26/Java-Basic/Looping Array (For Each)/src/com/practice/</samp>
+- <samp>For more details, please open [Main.java](https://github.com/suardi26/Java-Basic/blob/main/Looping%20Array%20(For%20Each)/src/com/practice/Main.java) in repositories suardi26/Java-Basic/Looping Array (For Each)/src/com/practice/</samp>

 - <samp>Have a nice day.</samp>